Emerging Drop-Shipping Challenges Necessitate More Strategic Ecommerce Branding

 PPC and Facebook advertising can still be an effective way to drum up business for a dropshipping company.
 However, rising costs and stricter policies have imposed a new burden on entrepreneurs following this approach.
 They are going to have difficulty relying exclusively on paid traffic sources.
 Therefore, dropshipping companies are going to need to use PPC in conjunction with organic marketing strategies.

-Generating organic traffic requires a strong brand these days.
-There are several major reasons for this.
+Generating organic traffic relies heavily on providing valuable content to users coming to the site.
+Making sure the content is easily consumable, optimized and high quality all play a role in how effective it is.
 The truth is that companies need trust to generate online traction these days.
 Trust only comes with strong visibility, which takes time to develop.

 A strong brand helps lift conversion rates

 It is not impossible to get customers to make a purchase from a company during the first interaction.
 However, it is considerably more difficult than it would be for a company that the customer has already heard of before.

 The average customer will not purchase from a company until they have heard about it seven times.
 If you are running paid traffic to reach people that never heard of your brand before, then you are going to have a more difficult time maintaining profitability.